micheleangioni/phalcon-confer/readme.md

 ## Introduction

-Phalcon Confer, or simply Confer, empowers your app of Roles and Permissions management.
+Phalcon Confer, or simply Confer, empowers your appplication of a powerful yet flexible Roles and Permissions management system.

 Either Users or User Teams can receive new Roles.